 - Cons: Harder to clean than fixed walls, more prone to leaks, not as sturdy as fixed pools.

-Steel frame pools are pretty easy to install, generally taking an hour or so to fully assemble.
+Steel frame pools are easy to install, generally taking an hour or so to assemble fully.
 Posts and the frame are put together without tools (for the most part) and can be snapped together.
-Some of the popular pools also have a wicker exterior that is aesthetically pleasing.
+Some of the popular pools also have an aesthetically pleasing wicker exterior.

 Shapes and sizes vary widely, with both round and rectangular options.
 Steel frame pools can be quite large, with Intex’s longest model 32ft long.
 These pools typically include a pool filter and pump, ladder, and other accessories for cleaning and maintaining the pool.